 SCR does not recommend waterproofing Planter Boxes as a DIY project, as if done incorrectly it can cause costly water damage to your property.

-At the first sign of a leak – you should contact SCR Melbourne for a free Expert diagnosis and no-obligation quote for repairs!
+At the first sign of a leak – you should contact SCR Melbourne for an expert diagnosis and no-obligation quote for repairs!
 Click here.